tinymanorg/tinyman-js-sdk/README.md

 `initiatorSigner` expects a callback of shape `(txGroups: SignerTransaction[][]) => Promise<Uint8Array[]>`.
 So, it takes the txns generated in the previous step and signs them and then resolves with `Uint8Array[]`.

 </details>

+## License

+tinyman-js-sdk is licensed under a MIT license except for the exceptions listed below.
+See the LICENSE file for details.

+### Exceptions

+src/contract/asc.json is currently unlicensed.
+It may be used by this SDK but may not be used in any other way or be distributed separately without the express permission of Tinyman.